mx-xn/ConstructAlphabet/README.md

 ## ConstructAlphabeticOrder.constructAlphabet
 **input**
-An array of words, pre-sorted in the to-be-computed alphabetical order
+An array of words, pre-sorted in the to-be-computed alphabetical order All characters of words are either uppercase or lowercase english letter

 **output**
 List of lowercase Characters representing the alphabetical order